Ford Fusion (Americas): 2010 refresh

-For the 2010 model year, Ford significantly updated the Fusion, along with the Mercury Milan and Lincoln MKZ, with new front and rear end fascia designs and interior and powertrain revisions.
+For the 2010 model year, Ford facelifted the Fusion, along with its badge engineered variants, the Mercury Milan and Lincoln MKZ, with revised front and rear end fascias, interior and powertrain.
 Powertrain options are similar to those that debuted on the 2009 Ford Escape, including the new 2.5 L I4 and 3.0 L PIP Duratec series V6 engine coupled to Ford's new 6F35 six-speed transmission.
 The 3.0 L Duratec provided 240 hp with E85 fuel capability, while the I4 provided 175 hp.
 The 3.5 L Duratec 35 producing 263 hp was standard in the Fusion Sport.
 The I4 and 3.0 L V6 engines included adaptive knock control and aggressive deceleration fuel cutoff features to improve fuel economy.
 Interior changes included a new optional 8" screen navigation control system, a new center console design, and Ford's new trademark "Ice Blue" illumination for the controls and gauges that is shared with the current Ford Focus and Ford F-150.